levator labii superioris

 What is the levator labii superioris?

-What is the Latin name for the levator labii superioris?
+What is the function of the levator labii superioris?

 Related Structures